Sunday 19th June: Blue skies and cool, 16°C to 22°

 Castellar to St Agnes: 14.6k walk: 6hrs between 9.30am and 3.30pm

-We walk up through the narrow flower lined streets of the village to the tourist office just to fill in time, pick up a brochure on the walk tomorrow, then walk back to 60 Rue Pallalaira to meet Anita, an English woman who has lived in St Agnes for 10 years, and rents out half of her house through Air BnB.
+We walk through the narrow flower lined streets of the village to the tourist office just to fill in time, pick up a brochure on the walk tomorrow, then walk back to 60 Rue Pallalaira to meet Anita, an English woman who has lived in St Agnes for 10 years, and rents out half her house through Air BnB.
 She greets us and shows us around the small apartment.
-I had already decide that Ian and I would sleep in the lounge room with the sofa bed, and I'd put the kiddies mattress on the floor, with Graham and Jenny in the douible bed downstairs.
+I had already decided that Ian and I would sleep in the lounge room with the sofa bed, and I'd put a kiddies mattress on the floor, with Graham and Jenny in the double bed downstairs.
 There weren't many choices of places to stay in St Agnes, and the Hotel St Yves had not responded to my requests for 2 rooms for the night.
 And this cottage turned out to be perfect.